 Always advise customers to follow the manufacturer's instructions for roof cleaning and make sure they know that pressure washing could damage the shingles.
 For safety reasons, roof cleanings are best done by professionals.

 Now that you've taught your customers what blue-green algae is and that products with algae resistance technology exist, you can educate them about the products available to them.

 You've likely used traditional algae-resistant shingles.
 These shingles use granules that contain a layer of algae-fighting copper that is released onto the roof when it's wet.
 As the roof ages, those granules release less copper, reducing the shingle's algae resistance.

-Adding shingles with cutting-edge algae resistance technology to your offerings can be a big win for you and your customers alike—broadening what you can sell, while also helping to keep your customers' roofs clean and attractive for years to come.
+Adding shingles with breakthrough algae resistance technology to your offerings can be a big win for you and your customers alike—broadening what you can sell, while also helping to protect your customers' roofs from blue-green algae discoloration for years to come.

-StainGuard Plus™ algae protection is available only on shingles sold in packages bearing the StainGuard Plus™ logo.
-See GAF Shingle & Accessory Limited Warranty for complete coverage and restrictions.
+**25-year StainGuard Plus™ Algae Protection Limited Warranty against blue-green algae discoloration is available only on products sold in packages bearing the StainGuard Plus™ logo.
+See GAF Shingle & Accessory Limited Warranty for complete coverage, restrictions and qualifying products.